By Tim Lambert

 However the British now realized that independence for Malawi was inevitable.
 In 1961 the Malawian Congress Party won elections to the legislative council and in 1962 the British agreed to make Malawi independent.
 The Federation of Rhodesia and Nyasaland was dissolved in 1963.
 Malawi became independent on 6 July 1964.

-At first, Banda was prime minister of Malawi.
+At first, Banda was the prime minister of Malawi.
 In 1966 Malawi was made a republic.
 (The British Queen was no longer head of state) and Banda became president.

 Under British rule, Zomba was the capital of Malawi.
 In 1975 Lilongwe became the capital.